Ubud, Bali has been on my travel list since at least 2 years ago, and when I finally made it there, I realized I don’t know what to do in

 Because this is the cultural centre of this beautiful island.
 Here you might find the peace you are looking for.

 The location of Ubud is close to the centre of Bali, and you can take day trips to any part of the island from here.
-Yes, you will not be close to the ocean, but the beaches of Bali, are not the greatest.
+Yes, you will not be close to the ocean, but you will be surrounded by lush tropical vegetation and beautiful rice fields.